FreeBMD Ordering Certificates

 In order to obtain the actual certificate it is best to ring the office and find out what their process is for ordering certificates, as it does vary from office to office.

-Note that the GRO reference, that is volume and page number, is not relevant to ordering from a local office.
+Note that the GRO reference, in particular the volume and page number, is not relevant to ordering from a local office.
 This can be seen as a benefit as it means that possible errors in the GRO reference do not impact getting a certificate, offsetting the extra effort in finding the right office.

 FreeBMD Main Page